omercankoc/swift-handbook/Sources/InheritanceAndPolymorphism.md

 }
 ```
 ### Subclass
-Subclassing is the act of basing a new class on an existing class.
-The subclass inherits characteristics from the existing class, which you can then refine.
-You can also add new characteristics to the subclass.
+Subclassification is the process of basing a new class on an existing class.
+The subclass inherits features of the existing class, which you can later develop.
+You can also add new properties to the subclass.

-The "super" identifier is used to access the properties and methods of the superclass.
+- The "super" identifier is used to access the properties and methods of the superclass.

-### Override
-Overriding means replacing a method belonging to a class with the method in the base class by defining a method with the same name in another class derived from that class.
+- The "override" specifier means that a method of a class is replaced by the method in the base class by defining a method of the same name in another class derived from that class.
 This process allows a method to perform different functions in different classes derived from the same class.
 The method in the base class is overridden by adding the override keyword before the name of the method in the derived class.

 ```swift
 enum Segment {